xsudoxx/VMDetect/README.md

 ## Contact

-For questions or suggestions, please open an issue or contact me at [your email].
+For questions or suggestions, please open an issue or contact me at [xsudoxx@yahoo.com].